newrelic/terraform-provider-newrelic/website/docs/index.html.markdown

 - [**Configure the Provider**](guides/provider_configuration.html)
 - [**Getting Started Guide**](guides/getting_started.html)

+### Additional Tooling

+Use the **New Relic CodeStream** IDE extension to simplify your workflow.
+Access the official docs right inside your IDE and add resource templates via auto-complete.

+Install New Relic CodeStream for [VS Code][codestream_vscode], [JetBrains][codestream_jetbrains], or [Visual Studio][codestream_visualstudio], and then look for the wrench icon at the top of the CodeStream pane.

 ### Data sources

 - [**New Relic Cloud integrations example for AWS, GCP, Azure**](guides/cloud_integrations_guide.html)